 - As the race date gets close, we will release a finalized race course and schedule.
 This will be distributed to all registered racers via various channels (the website, social media, email list).

-- All racers will attend a mandatory race briefing the morning of the race.
-Location is TBA.
+- All racers will attend a mandatory race briefing the morning of the race at the Escape Route Alpine Demo Centre.
 Here you will be presented with important details on the course and safety information.

 - Racers will upload the Blackcomb Gondola before the general public.